Name Teardown: Why Sonos Is a Perfect Brand Name

 - Chinese: Can be transliterated meaningfully

-For a global consumer brand, this linguistic portability is invaluable.
-The name requires minimal adaptation across markets, maintaining brand consistency while remaining locally accessible.
+For a global consumer brand, this linguistic portability matters.
+The name requires minimal adaptation across markets while remaining locally accessible.

-Embedded in Sonos is the morpheme "son" — both as the Latin root (sonus) and as the English word.
-This creates a subtle web of associations:
+Embedded in Sonos is the morpheme "son," both as the Latin root (sonus) and as an English word.
+This creates a web of associations:

 - Sonic/sound: Direct etymological connection